GaloisInc/what4-solvers/README.md

 ## FAQ

-### Why build for multiple x86-64 Ubuntu versions?
+### Why build for multiple Ubuntu versions?

-We attempt to offer somewhat broad coverage of different x86-64 Linux versions.
+We attempt to offer somewhat broad coverage of different Linux versions.
-To that end, we build each solver on the two most recent x86-64 Ubuntu LTS releases.
+To that end, we build each solver on the two most recent Ubuntu LTS releases.
 This ensures relatively complete coverage of different shared library dependencies (e.g., different `glibc` versions).

-In contrast, we currently only build each solver on the latest arm64 Ubuntu LTS release.
-Please file an issue is this support window is too narrow for your needs.

 ### Why offer multiple Z3 versions?